wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 Since I'm running this locally on my own PC, I'm only constrained by GPU memory, patience and my electricity bill.
 As long as I have a long enough list of prompts, I can leave my PC running and return to multiple albums (although with very short songs) worth of music.

 But first, we need some prompts.
 And a lot of them.
-So let's generate them with ChatGpt:
+So let's generate them with ChatGPT:

 >I have a music-creating AI which creates songs based on prompts.
 I want to hear 80s inspired retrowave, but need a series of prompts to create the music from.
 Create me 100 prompts in .csv form for 80s retrowave music.